daocorplimited/sparkapp/README.md

         kubectl apply -f spark-app.yaml -n spark

-It will work immediately but for the next run you need to adjust the parameter metadata.name for any another, because there could not be more than one application with the same name in a Kubernetes Cluster.
+It will work immediately but for the next run you need to adjust the parameter *metadata.name* for any another, because there could not be more than one application with the same name in a Kubernetes Cluster.

-To make it programmatically invccable I have paramtrized it in a standard way with Helm (alternativelly Kustomize could be used).
+To make it programmatically invocable I have paramtrized it in a standard way with Helm (alternativelly Kustomize could be used).
 To run the parametrized SparkApplication, you need to call it as:

-        helm upgrade sparkapp sparkapp/ -n spark --set jobId=6 --install
+        helm upgrade sparkapp sparkapp/ -n spark --set runId=15 --install

 Just pay attention to the parameter *runId* it should have a unique value (any format, could be integer either string).
 Currently you also can manage the following parameters: